Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 The rectangle needs to be indexed so it has a reference for updating when 'touched'.
 If you un-index the label or move it above the rectangle, it will be completely covered and will not be visible.

-Items without Use Index checked are drawn first in the order they are received.
-That is in the order they appear in the list of item.
+Items without Assign Index checked are drawn first in the order they are received.
+That is in the order they appear in the list of items.
 Then indexed items are drawn in index order.
 That is in the order they appear in the list.

 The index name under